This post discusses the important theories of the CAP theorem and PACELC theorem in distributed systems.

-What is CAP Theorem
+What is the CAP Theorem

 - Consistency: All nodes return the same data

-- Availability: Always responds to requests
+- Availability: Always returns a response

-Misleading Aspects of CAP Theorem
+Misleading Aspects of the CAP Theorem

 Example: